glasnt/talks/2015_08_DevWorld/slides.md

 Note: Code was David Besley and KrokCode with packaging and python3, respectivelyy

-Noncode wa Nick Coghlan from Red Hat, a CPython Code Dev, helping me debug pip dependences
+Noncode was Nick Coghlan from Red Hat, a CPython Code Dev, helping me debug pip dependences

+---

+# TL;DR: <!-- .slide: class="center" -->
+## There's nothing wrong <br>with being nice <!-- .element: class="fragment" -->

+Note: Thank people that have already done so much

+Encourge them to do more

+Do more you self

 ---